hanabi/hanabi.github.io/README.md

 * When a card is clued and the next person misplays that card, it is usually the *Misplay Chop Move* - they had no other options and had to protect an important card on chop.
 * However, when a card ON CHOP is clued and the next person misplays that card, it cannot be the *Misplay Chop Move* - it must be something else.
 * Normally, when trash is clued on chop, it is a *Trash Push*.
-So they should go on to blind play the card that was touching the trash on their next turn.
+So they should go on to blind-play the card that was touching the trash on their next turn.

 <br />